jacobxperez/rams/CONTRIBUTING.md

 ## Design Requirements

 * Identify the minimum amount of components that can satisfy most designs.
-* Must be unobtrusive to prevent the designer from fighting the framework.
+* Must be unobtrusive as to prevent the designer from fighting the framework.
 * Must be easy to update, maintain, modify, adapt, customize, and change with minimum effort.
 * Must follow the [80/20 principle](https://jacobxperez.github.io/blog/post/heuristic/the-80-20-principle/),
 which indicates that 80 percent of the effects come from 20 percent of the variables.